 - Parents.
-A Girl Scout troop or a business that works with children would need an emergency contact information form filled out by parents for their child.
+A summer camp or a business that works with children would need an emergency contact information form filled out by parents for their child.

 If you’re trying to figure out how to request emergency contact information from employees, creating an emergency contact form in WordPress is a perfect and easy way to start.